-A visual representation of the Engineering IT organizational chart is also available.
+A visual representation of the Engineering IT organizational chart (as of November 16, 2013) is also available.

 Web, Application and Information Services

 Josh Potts, Associate Director